JMCov/todo-app/README.md

         - Logged In Users with ‘delete’ permissions can delete items.
         - Logged In Users with ‘read’ permissions can see the list of To Do Items.

+Phase 4

+1. Alter the Add, Toggle Complete, and Delete functions within your to do application to use your API instead of in memory state.
+    - Fetch the current list of items from the database on application start.
+    - Whenever you add/update/delete an item, refresh the state so the user can instantly see the change.
+     - Consider: Do you re-fetch from the server every time you make a change?
+         - If so, how?
+         - If not, how will you stay in sync?
+2. Alter the Login Context to use the server to login users instead of our mock users list

 ### Links and Resources

 - [GitHub Repo](https://github.com/JMCov/todo-app)